 Confirming this theory with the research can be difficult, because vitamin supplements are rarely studied by educational institutions or pharmacies.
 But what studies have been published appear to support the idea that magnesium is important.
 Consider the following:

-A study in several universities found that magnesium and depression had an inverse relationship, where the higher magnesium intake in a given community, the lower the depression levels.
-Depression and anxiety are different conditions, but can be linked in a variety of ways.
+- A study in several universities found that magnesium and depression had an inverse relationship, where the higher magnesium intake in a given community, the lower the depression levels.
+Depression and anxiety are different conditions, but are linked in a variety of ways.

-All of these are a small sample of examples of anxiety symptoms that appear to be related to magnesium.
+All of these are a small sample of examples of anxiety symptoms that appear to show a link between magnesium and anxiety, where those with low levels of magnesium have more anxiety than those with the recommended levels of magnesium.